The Foundation for Neurosurgical Research has developed a new technique that offers relief, is much less costly and is minimally invasive.

 However, you will have relief.
 Spinal Endoscopy was a recent feature on the Medical News section of ABC Eyewitness News.

 Backs cause more trouble than almost any other part of our bodies; they do a great deal of work, are almost never at complete rest, and are subject to all the various strains and stresses of our daily lives.

 We use them constantly; we abuse them regularly.

 Thus, low back and neck pain are common in today's society.
 It has been estimated that more than 75% of us will experience back pain at some time in our lives and that this problem accounts for one of the largest reasons for extended sick leave.
 The total cost of lost productivity is enormous.

 Here are some views of that wonderous body part:

 Causes Of Back Pain

-There can be many different aliments that can cause back pain.
+There can be many different ailments that can cause back pain.
 We have a look at some of them below.

-Pain travelling down into the buttock, back of the thigh, and often into the calf and foot.
-This is usually caused by irritation of a nerve root of the sciatic nerve, often from compression by a disc or degenerative disease are the usual causes.
+Pain traveling down into the buttock, back of the thigh, and often into the calf and foot.
+This is usually caused by irritation of nerve root of the sciatic nerve, often from compression by a disc or degenerative disease are the usual causes.